FlyNiki will no longer operate the direct flight Vienna - Bucharest from the summer of 2013

 Future, airberlin will focus more on partnering with Etihad Airways, but also on relationships with other oneworld airlines.
 The goal is one that is as normal as possible, to get the most benefits from existing partnerships and alliances.
 Wolfgang Prock-Schauer, Chief Strategy and Network Planning Officer, said he wants to bring airberlin to the 2013 profit area.

-The new strategy brings more flights to New York JFK, Los Angeles and Miami from May 2013, but also cancellation of flights departing from Düsseldorf to Las Vegas, San Francisco and Vancouver.
-From the summer of 2013, routes to Las Vegas, San Francisco will be operated under codeshare with American Airlines.
-The expansion and optimization of services from Berlin and Düsseldorf to American Airlines hubs in New York JFK, Los Angeles, Miami and Chicago are important elements in the 2013 summer strategy for North America.
+The new strategy brings more flights to New York JFK, Los Angeles and Miami, from May 2013, but also the cancellation of flights departing from Düsseldorf to Las Vegas, San Francisco and Vancouver.
+From the summer of 2013, routes to Las Vegas, San Francisco will be operated in codeshare mode with American Airlines.
+The expansion and optimization of services from Berlin and Düsseldorf to the American Airlines hubs in New York JFK, Los Angeles, Miami and Chicago are important elements in the airberlin development strategy for summer 2013, to North America.

 For 2013, new strategies have been prepared for the hubs in Vienna and Palma de Mallorca.
-With the start of the summer season, airberlin will increase by 12% the number of flights to Palma de Mallorca, the capital of the province and autonomous community of the Balearic Islands (Illes Balears).
-The German operator will operate 402 weekly flights from Germany, Austria and Switzerland to the Balearic Islands.
-352 flights will only be operated from Germany, from airports in Berlin, Düsseldorf, Frankfurt, Hamburg and Munich.
+With the start of the summer season, the airberlin will increase by 12% the number of flights to Palma de Mallorca, the capital of the province and autonomous community of the Balearic Islands (Illes Balears).
+The German operator will operate 402 flights a week from Germany, Austria and Switzerland to the Balearic Islands.
+352 flights will be operated from Germany alone, from the airports of Berlin, Düsseldorf, Frankfurt, Hamburg and Munich.

-From the summer of 2013, therefore, passengers will be able to fly with airberlin to Barcelona, Madrid and Santiago de Compostela through Mallorca.
-Airberlin intends to offer flights from Mallorca to Madrid and in collaboration with its Oneworld partners.
-A new bilateral interline agreement with Vueling and Air Europa will take effect from the summer of 2013 and will allow passengers to make bookings on connecting flights from Mallorca to Barcelona via the airberlin website.
+From the summer of 2013, therefore, passengers will be able to fly by airberlin to Barcelona, Madrid and Santiago de Compostela via Mallorca.
+Airberlin also intends to offer flights from Mallorca to Madrid in collaboration with its Oneworld partners.
+A new bilateral interline agreement with Vueling and Air Europa will enter into force in the summer of 2013 and will allow passengers to make reservations on connecting flights from Mallorca to Barcelona via the airberlin website.

-The Vienna hub is not neglected either.
-From here operates FlyNiki, a semi-lowcost airline, a subsidiary of airberlin.
-This will have a fleet consisting mainly of Airbus A320 aircraft, which will increase the number of seats on the operated flights.
-The network of routes operated from Vienna will be expanded with new holiday destinations in Greece, Turkey, Egypt and Spain.
+The hub of Vienna is not neglected either.
+This is where FlyNiki, a semi-low-cost airline, a subsidiary of Airberlin, operates in particular.
+It will have a fleet consisting mainly of Airbus A320 aircraft, which will increase the number of seats on the flights operated.
+The network of routes operated in Vienna will be expanded with new holiday destinations in Greece, Turkey, Egypt and Spain.

-Nor will destinations in Eastern Europe be neglected.
-The flights operated from Vienna to Sofia, Bucharest and Belgrade will be gradually moved to the Berlin airport, starting with the summer of 2013.
-Thus, next year airberlin will operate flights to 9 destinations in Eastern Europe: Warsaw, Krakow, Gdansk, Moscow, St. Petersburg, Kaliningrad, Budapest, Sofia, Bucharest.
+Destinations in Eastern Europe will not be neglected either.
+The flights operated from Vienna to Sofia, Bucharest and Belgrade will be gradually moved to Berlin airport, starting with the summer of 2013.
+Thus, from next year airberlin will operate flights to 9 destinations in Eastern Europe: Warsaw, Krakow, Gdansk, Moscow, St. Petersburg, Kaliningrad, Budapest, Sofia, Bucharest.
 It will also fly to Riga, the capital of Latvia, in collaboration with airBaltic.

-From here we conclude that FlyNiki will no longer operate the direct Vienna - Bucharest flight from the summer of 2013, but we will have new direct flights to the German capital with airberlin.
-I did some simulations.
+From here we conclude that FlyNiki will no longer operate the direct flight Vienna - Bucharest, from the summer of 2013, but we will have new direct flights to the German capital with airberlin.
+I also did some simulations.
 The changes will be made from April 2013 according to the websites of the two companies.

-Bucharest - Vienna will be able to make via Berlin with airberlin, from April 2013, as the picture below shows!
+Bucharest - Vienna will be able to do via Berlin with airberlin, from April 2013, as the image below shows!

-Currently, Bucharest - Berlin flights with AirBerlin / FlyNiki can only be made via Vienna, see the image below!
+Currently, Bucharest - Berlin flights with AirBerlin / FlyNiki can only be done via Vienna, see the image below!